iter8-tools/docs/docs/tutorials/load-test-http/usage.md

 ***

 ### Assert
 The `iter8 assert` subcommand asserts if experiment result satisfies the specified conditions.
 If assert conditions are satisfied, it exits with code `0`; else, it exits with code `1`.
-Assertions are especially useful within CI/CD/GitOps pipelines.
+Assertions are especially useful inside CI/CD/GitOps pipelines.

 Assert that the experiment completed without failures, and all SLOs are satisfied.
 ```shell